The Best Apple Picking in Every Region of the U.S.

 2. Honey Pot Hill Orchards, Stow, Massachusetts

 Just over an hour from Boston lies the quaint fall haven that is Honey Pot Hill Orchards.
-Pick-your-own-apples are available daily August through October.
+Pick-your-own-apples are available by reservation August through October.
 Fall farm activities include three different mazes, a classic hayride through the orchards, and farm animals.
 Extend the fall fun by picking up a gallon of fresh-pressed cider or apple baked goods from the Farm Store.
-And check out the Hard Cider Tent, opening for the first time in 2019!

 3. Mack's Apples, Londonderry, New Hampshire